Arca (musician): Musical style and lyrical themes

 Ghersi's work published under the Arca name has been labelled as experimental music, hip hop music and IDM, while her music released under Nuuro has been described as "electronic indie pop" and "dreamy synth-pop".
 She frequently incorporates themes of psychosexuality, science fiction and gender identity into her music.

 Ghersi's music as Arca has been compared to the music of British electronic producer Aphex Twin while the eponymous album Arca (2017) was compared to compositions by German composers Robert Schumann and Felix Mendelssohn.
 The latter is known for being her first album as Arca to prominently incorporate lyricism.
 Stretch 1 and Stretch 2 which were released in 2012, have been compared to hip hop and club music.
 Reviewing Mutant (2015), Mark Richardson retrospectively compared Xen (2014) to classical music while the former leaned "toward soundscape".
 Xen was noted by The Quietus' Gary Suarez to contain themes of gender and sexuality which were opined to be mainly implicit through the album's music videos.
 Kick I (2020) has been considered avant-pop while reggaeton was a prominent genre featured, on Kick II (2021).
 Kick III (2021) has been noted of its influences of IDM while Kick IIIII (2021) has been dubbed ambient techno music.
 Kick IIIII (2021) has been dubbed "dark electronica" music by Joe Goggins of DIY.

+While accepting her British Dance Act award at the Brit Awards 2025, Charli XCX shouted Arca out in her speech, among other dance acts she had been influenced by.

 Influences

-During her childhood, Ghersi cites her brother's music, which included Aphex Twin, British musician Squarepusher and Björk as heavily influencing her.
+During her childhood, Ghersi cites her brother's music collection as heavily influencing her.
+His collection included Aphex Twin, Squarepusher and Björk as heavily influencing her.
 The American composer and electronic musician Wendy Carlos has also been a major influence.

-According to Ghersi, the latter inspired her to use her voice prominently on her eponymous third studio album, Arca and also helped her "find" her voice, following the development of a creative partnership between the pair.
+According to Ghersi, Björk inspired her to use her voice prominently on her eponymous third studio album, and also helped her "find" her voice, following the development of a creative partnership between the pair.
 She has also cited her love for pop music which influenced the making of Kick I. Arca also cites Madonna as an influence, saying: "I don't know if I can overstate how major Madonna's music and persona were in my household".

 She cited German composer Richard Wagner's Der Ring des Nibelungen as a primary inspiration for the Kick series and called nightclubs the place she found a "home".
 Remezcla's Alberto De La Roza noted the influence of reggaeton on Ghersi's work.